morustree/Field-Station-ESP32-S3/README.md

 #### ⚠️ Calibration

-For the environmental data collected by this station to have technical validity, it is important that the entire system undergoes a calibration process using reference standard instruments.
+If there is an intent to use this system for practical purposes and ensure the collected environmental data has technical validity, it is important that the entire system undergoes a formal calibration process using reference standard instruments.

 ---